 sources in (Compile, doc) := Nil,

-If you get Stackoverflow errors, make sure that the
+If you get Stackoverflow errors from Scala 2, make sure that the

--Ymacro-annotations compiler option is not enabled, while this works fine on application development, it commonly causes issues on library development.
+-Ymacro-annotations compiler option is not enabled, as it commonly causes issues on library development.